Piotr1215/youtube/nvim-ai-coding/slides.md

 - 🧠 Understanding AI-assisted coding in Neovim
 - 🔧 Setting up AI coding assistants
 - 💻 Practical usage and best practices
-- 🚀 Enhancing productivity while maintaining code quality
+- 🚀 Answer questions if Neovim is still relevant in the age of AI
 ---

 ## What is AI-Assisted Coding?

-- Uses machine learning models to suggest code completions
+- AI-assisted coding is like having a smart coding buddy.
-- Learns from vast codebases and your own coding style
+- Suggests code completions, learns from vast codebases, and adapts to your style.
-- Can generate entire functions, documentation, or complex algorithms
+- Helps generate functions, write docs, and create algorithms.
-- Aims to speed up development and reduce repetitive tasks
+- The goal ---> reduce repetitive tasks NOT to replace thinking!

 ---

 ## Popular AI Coding Assistants for Neovim